TV Tropes Needs Your Help

 - Large Ham: A very flamboyant character with camp mannerisms reminiscent of a Drag Queen, Charlotte loves destroying the scenery to bits when the focus is on him.
 Even as he is resurrected by Mayuri Kurotsuchi to fight Giselle Gewelle and her zombies, he's still far more lively than the other three Arrancar.

 - Magical Girl: He's a deliberate parody, to the point that his resurreccion resembles a Sailor Moon transformation.
-Yumichika's reaction was a combination of "oh, God my eyes" and uncontrollable laughter.
+With a frilly, pink tutu that revealed too much masculine hair, Yumichika's reaction was a combination of "Oh, God; my eyes!" and uncontrollable laughter.

 - Nice Job Fixing It, Villain: Yumichika kills him with his Zanpakuto's true form after Rosa Blanca isolates them both from visual and spiritual perception.